 Between the beach and the forest on Manitoulin Island, Kira fights to protect Olive, Evie and her fiancé, until a dark secret threatens to unravel the life that is almost hers.
 With the future she has built hanging in the balance, and her past haunting her at every turn, Kira must choose who to believe and who she wants to be.

 Karen McBride Crow Winter

 Karen is Algonquin Anishnaabe from the Timiskaming First Nation in the territory that is now Quebec.
 Growing up on the Rez meant the bush was her backyard and that backyard became all manner of places: Middle-earth, Hyrule, a world populated by zombies, and all things in between.
 She loves to write stories about truth and healing, but mostly about magic and myth.
 She hopes to continue to explore the themes and lessons taught to her through the oral tradition of her elders and ancestors.
+Her debut novel, Crow Winter, was shortlisted for the Ottawa Book Awards, the PMC Indigenous Literature Award, and the Sunburst Award for Canadian Literature of the Fantastic.
 She currently lives in Ottawa with her sister and their handsome little dog, Oscar.

 Ann Shin The Last Exiles